 Homes currently listed in the MLS as being for sale at The Oriental Warehouse are listed below.
 If no homes are listed then no homes are currently available for sale in the building through the MLS.
-Please use the learn more form at the bottom of the page if you’d like to be notified of homes that become available either on the MLS or through off-MLS opportunities:
+Please use the learn more form if you’d like to be notified of homes that become available either on the MLS or through off-MLS opportunities.

 Located in the South End Historic District, lofts in this building are among the most coveted of conversion loft addresses in all of San Francisco.
 Originally built in 1867 for the Pacific Mail Steamship Co, the first company to establish regular service for people, mail, and goods between the US and Asia, it served as the storage and distribution point for imports including tea, rice, and silk.
 Prior to the opening of the immigration facility on Angel Island, the Oriental Warehouse was also part of a building complex that housed and processed Asian immigrants, the majority of them Chinese, many of whom arrived on a Pacific Mail steamship.

 When it was built, the Oriental Warehouse sat directly on the San Francisco Bay.
 Behind the building was a slip for docking ships, with a water depth of about 28 feet.
 As you might expect, ships loaded and unloaded their cargo from this dock directly into the Warehouse.
 The warehouse was sold several times throughout the decades, and was used up until the 1970’s as a warehouse.
 AA Gingel was the last company to use the building as a warehouse.